 Karen Estlund is the Head of the Digital Scholarship Center for the University of Oregon Libraries and the Project Director for the Oregon Digital Newspaper Program.
 She is also a PhD student in Communication and Society.
 Karen received her M.L.I.S. in 2005 from the University of Washington.
 Prior to arriving in Oregon, Karen was a technology instruction librarian and oversaw the digital collections and institutional repository at the University of Utah, where she also taught web design in the Communication Department.
-Karen’s areas of expertise include information architecture, intellectual property, metadata, digitization, digital preservation, and scholarly communication.
+Karen’s areas of expertise include information architecture, intellectual property, metadata and linked data, digitization, digital preservation, and scholarly communication.

 Really What I Do